trustmark-2005-ltd/TrustMark.DataWarehouse.Api/README.md

 # TrustMark.DataWarehouse.Api

+**The Legacy Data Warehouse was retired on 31 Jan 2024 and this API is no longer supported.**

 **This API currently supports lodgement for work delivered through ECO only.
 Other initiatives such as GHGVS, LADS, WHD are not supported.**

 The TrustMark .NET library provides integration access to the TrustMark DataWarehouse API.